johnroach/cookiecutter-flask-swagger-uwsgi/README.md

  - Makefile with few typical tasks automated (see generated README for details)

-Not included:

- - everything else: there is no SQLAlchemy, or MongoKit, or Bootstrap CSS, or React, or whatever else here;
-   it is up to you to chose how to implement your application

 # Contributions

+Please read the CONTRIBUTING.md document.
 If you do a change, use `make test` from root directory to test the updated template.

 # Possible future improvements
+ - Fix issue with swagger-ui
+ - Nail down the uwsgi configurations to be more production ready
+ - Harden the docker container
- - find a cross-platform replacement to a Makefile
+ - Find a cross-platform replacement to a Makefile